openhwgroup/cvw/docs/docker/README.md

 - DOCKER_EXEC:
     - docker by default
     - if you want to use podman, then set it to $(which podman)
+- UBUNTU_BUILD:
+    - fetch by default
-- UBUNTU_BUILD: value other than 0 if you want to build it instead of fetching it
+    - set it to 1 if you want to build it instead of fetching it
+- TOOLCHAINS_BUILD:
+    - fetch by default
-- TOOLCHAINS_BUILD: value other than 0 if you want to build it instead of fetching it
+    - set it to 1 if you want to build it instead of fetching it

 #### Regression Script: run_regression.sh